 - Occupational rehabilitation

-Combined with loss of income and the out-of-pocket costs associated with severe accident-related injuries, these costs can far exceed what most people have the ability to pay.
+Combined with the loss of income and the out-of-pocket costs associated with severe accident-related injuries, these costs can far exceed what most people have the ability to pay.
 This makes it vital for TBI victims to seek legal advice about filing a claim for just compensation.

 Q: Can I seek financial compensation if my spouse, parent, or child has been diagnosed with a traumatic brain injury?